lapy.TriaMesh

 imagestr, object, None

 Path to image, nibabel image object, or image header.
-If specified, the vertices are assumed to be in voxel coordinates and are converted to surface RAS (tkr) coordinates before saving.
+If specified, volume_info will be extracted from the image header, and by default, vertices are assumed to be in voxel coordinates and will be converted to surface RAS (tkr) before saving.
 The expected order of coordinates is (x, y, z) matching the image voxel indices in nibabel.

 Raises: